Secure your clusters with pass4SymmKey

 For the strongest security, select a passphrase that is at least 12 characters long and checks out against a dictionary of known bad passphrases, like

 admin, and so on.
-The OpenSSL utility that comes with Splunk software lets you randomly generate a passphrase that you can then use to set
+The OpenSSL utility that comes with Splunk software lets you randomly generate a passphrase that you can then use to configure

 pass4SymmKey with on all nodes of your Splunk deployment.

-- On a Splunk instance, open a shell prompt.
+- On a Splunk platform instance, open a shell prompt.

 - Change to the